Workhorse shares skid as electric truck maker cuts production target

-Shares of Workhorse Group Inc (WKHS.O) slumped 9% on Monday, after the electric truck maker reported quarterly revenue that was about a fifth of what Wall Street expected, prompting the company to slash its annual production target by nearly half.
+(Reuters) - Shares of Workhorse Group Inc slumped 9% on Monday, after the electric truck maker reported quarterly revenue that was about a fifth of what Wall Street expected, prompting the company to slash its annual production target by nearly half.

-A global semiconductor chip shortage has caused delays in manufacturing activity, and major automakers including Ford Motor (F.N), Honda Motor (7267.T), General Motors (GM.N) and Volkswagen (VOWG_p.DE) were forced to hold back production even as car demand picked up during the COVID-19 pandemic.
+A global semiconductor chip shortage has caused delays in manufacturing activity, and major automakers including Ford Motor, Honda Motor, General Motors and Volkswagen were forced to hold back production even as car demand picked up during the COVID-19 pandemic.

 “Bottlenecks within the global supply chain and offshore shipping delays of commodity raw materials and components as well as our initial stages of production limited our capacity to produce during the first quarter,” Workhorse Chief Executive Officer Duane Hughes said.